billysbilling/cerealizer/README.md

 ## Description

-The serializer runs through a series of operations, which are merging of elements, merging of namespaces, building of relationships, and converting to arrays.
+The Cerealizer runs through a series of operations, which are merging of elements, merging of namespaces, building of relationships, and converting to arrays.

 ### Merging of elements